IIIF/api/source/api/image/2.1/compliance.md

 |        | `sizeAboveFull`  | ![optional][icon-opt] | ![optional][icon-opt] | ![optional][icon-opt] |
 {: .api-table}

 Note that servers may express limits on the sizes available for an image with the optional `maxWidth`, `maxHeight` and/or `maxArea` [Profile Description properties][profile].
 Servers are compliant provided they support the forms of the Size parameter shown above for image sizes up to the limits specified.
-Clients _SHOULD NOT_ assume that Region and Size parameter combinations such as `/full/full/` will be supported.
+Clients should not assume that Region and Size parameter combinations such as `/full/full/` will be supported.

 ### 3.3 Rotation